Hook's Drug Stores: Hook's Historical Drugstore Museum

-A restored 19th-century Hook's drug store stands at the Indiana State Fairgrounds, and is a popular attraction at the annual Indiana State Fair.
-It was originally built in 1849 and has been restored with authentic 19th century cabinets.
+In August 1966, the company opened a historical drugstore museum to commemorate the 150th anniversary of Indiana's admission into the union.
+The restored 19th-century Hook's drug store is in the Indiana State Fairgrounds and is a popular attraction at the annual Indiana State Fair.
+The store was originally built in 1849 and has been restored with authentic cabinets from the 19th century and Hook's first store.